mfiers/Moa/sphinx/index.rst

 without losing any of the flexibility of the command line (see :ref:`goals`).

+Download and installation instructions can be found in: :ref:`install-label`.

 *NOTE: The software (and manual) are under development.
 Things might still change.*